elielalbuquerque/sudoku-python/README.md

 Second step is to run the [main.py](main.py) and select the algorithm to solve the board.
 Chose one of four options, 1 resolve using BFS, 2 resolve using aStar, 3 resolve using both and 4 exit of program.

+ ### Advanced Utilization

+To regenerate tests and new analysis just run the [tests].

- ###  Performance Analysis and Comparison
+ ##  Performance Analysis and Comparison
-In this section will evaluate the performance of our proposals algorithms to solve sudoku.
-The implementation code is available in this [repository](https://github.com/zanattabruno/sudoku-python).
+In this section will evaluate the performance of our proposals algorithms to solve sudoku codified here.
 Basically will discuss about performance the two algorithms proposals implemented in this code, the algorithms BFS and aStar.

- #### Test Solving Algorithms
+ ### Load for Test Solving Algorithms

 For testing performance of both algorithms we use [py-sudoku project](https://pypi.org/project/py-sudoku/).
 We imported this project to our code, in [sudoku.py](generator/sudoku.py,) to edit print method with objective to facilitate the conversion of sudoku board to array.
 With this package we implement our code to generate five files each containing 100 randomly generated frames, first one file with 10% of blanc spaces, next one with 20% up until 50 % the blanc spaces (more complexity).
 Observation: with complexity bigger than 50% of blanc spaces  our implementation of aStar algorithm entry in loop.